shawngraham/ocdsb/readme.md

 > "...the essay form, which should be extremely free and flexible, is instead often presented as a static and rule-bound monster that students must master in order not to lose marks [...]
 Far from an opportunity to explore intellectual passions and interests in a personal style, the essay is transformed into a formulaic method for discussing set topics in five paragraphs: the [compulsory figures](http://en.wikipedia.org/wiki/Compulsory_figures) of academia."
 (O'Donnell, 2012)

 In my presentation, I will argue that we can return to the spirit of the essay if we remember that one of its early purposes was to communicate to a wider public; that it was to sketch out an experience, an argument, a world where things might be different than they are _here_: that is, a simulation.
-The written essay was an excellent tool for building worlds in other peoples' minds, but I think that is no longer the case.
+The written essay was an excellent tool for building worlds in other people's minds, but I think that is no longer the case.

 Daniel Paul O'Donnell calls for ['the unessay'](http://people.uleth.ca/~daniel.odonnell/Teaching/the-unessay):